emtee40/SurvivalManual-wiki/Kits.md

 ### SURVIVAL KITS

 The environment is the key to the types of items you will need in your survival kit.
 How much equipment you put in your kit depends on how you will carry the kit.
 A kit carried on your body will have to be smaller than one carried in a vehicle.
 Keep the most important items on your body.
-For example, your map and compass ( also in the form of [Apps](Apps) on your phone ) should always be on your body, as should a lighter and a [Multi-Tool](MultiTool).
+For example, your map and compass (also in the form of [Apps](Apps) on your phone) should always be on your body, as should a lighter and a [Multi-Tool](MultiTool).

 In preparing your survival kit, select items that are multipurpose, compact, lightweight, durable, and most importantly, functional.
 An item is not good if it looks great but doesn't do what it was designed for.
 Items should complement each other from layer to layer.
 A signal mirror in your pocket can be backed up by pen flares in your LBE and a signal panel in your rucksack.
-A lighter in your pocket can be augmented by a magnesium bar in your LBE and additional dry tinder in your rucksack.
+A lighter in your pocket can be augmented by a magnesium bar in your LBE(**load bearing equipment, ignore this acronym if you're not millitary or veteran**) and additional dry tinder in your rucksack.

 Your survival kit need not be elaborate.
 You need only functional items that will meet your needs and a case to hold the items.
 For example, you might want to use a bandage box, soap dish, tobacco tin, first-aid case, or another suitable container.
 This container should be: